 The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
 USLM’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron Valuation Rating of (best 1 - 100 worst) indicates that the company is slightly overvalued in the industry.
 This rating compares market capitalization estimated by our proprietary formula with the current market capitalization.
-This rating is based on the following metrics, as compared to industry averages: P/B Ratio (4.735) is normal, around the industry mean (21.222).
-P/E Ratio (24.035) is within average values for comparable stocks, (29.150).
-USLM's Projected Growth (PEG Ratio) (0.000) is slightly lower than the industry average of (1.670).
-USLM has a moderately low Dividend Yield (0.002) as compared to the industry average of (0.029).
-P/S Ratio (8.496) is also within normal values, averaging (18.037).
+This rating is based on the following metrics, as compared to industry averages: USLM's P/B Ratio (4.822) is slightly higher than the industry average of (2.725).
+P/E Ratio (24.476) is within average values for comparable stocks, (34.045).
+USLM's Projected Growth (PEG Ratio) (0.000) is very low in comparison to the industry average of (1.801).
+Dividend Yield (0.002) settles around the average of (0.018) among similar stocks.
+USLM's P/S Ratio (8.651) is very high in comparison to the industry average of (2.650).

 The average fundamental analysis ratings, where 1 is best and 100 is worst, are as follows